FindMySchool LogoFindMySchool

 Yes.
 The most recent Ofsted inspection (29 to 30 November 2023) judged the school Outstanding in all areas and confirmed safeguarding is effective.
 Key Stage 2 outcomes are also significantly above England averages, including a very high proportion meeting the expected standard in reading, writing and mathematics.

 Results are very strong at Key Stage 2.
-In 2024, 90.7% met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
-At the higher standard, 44.3% achieved the higher threshold, compared with 8% across England.
+In the 2025 dataset, 90% met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 30% achieved the higher threshold.

-Families apply through Hertfordshire’s coordinated admissions process for junior transfer, even if their child currently attends the linked infant school, as there is no automatic transfer.
-The school publishes key dates for the 2026 to 2027 admissions cycle, including the deadline of 15 January 2026 and offer day on 16 April 2026.
+Families apply through Hertfordshire's coordinated admissions process for junior transfer, even if their child currently attends the linked infant school, as there is no automatic transfer.
+The current fact-pack route for the 2027 to 2028 admissions cycle lists the deadline as 15 January 2027 and offer day as 16 April 2027.

 Yes.
 Breakfast club is available from 7:30 to 8:45 and after-school provision runs from 15:15 to 18:30, with holiday provision also described as available.